 What is the best voice recorder app for Android?

 If you have an Android smartphone and are just looking for a basic recorder that won’t require you getting a whole new device, then the best app you scan get is the ASR voice recorder.
-This app records in multiple formats including MP3, WAV, and OGG and files can easly be shared to online storage services like Dropbox or Google Drive.
+This app records in multiple formats including MP3, WAV, and OGG and files can easily be shared to online storage services like Dropbox or Google Drive.
 If you’re not a fan, there are plenty of other options to choose from.

 What is the best voice recorder app on iOS?